-12. Retaining books not in use; reading other books

-A reader shall not —

-retain any book which he is not using;

-use the library for the purpose of reading books other than those provided in the library by the Board.

-13. Reader not to use ink near rare books

-A reader shall not use ink or any form of pen or any indelible pencil in any part of the library where rare books or manuscripts are stored or consulted or after being requested not to do so by the librarian.
+[12, 13.
+Deleted in Gazette 6 Dec 2013 p.
+5737.]

 14. Persons to comply with directions of librarian

-A person shall comply with any reasonable direction of the librarian and shall not wilfully obstruct any officer or servant of the Board in the execution of his duty or wilfully disturb, interrupt or annoy any other person in the proper use of the library.
+A person shall comply with any reasonable direction of the librarian and shall not wilfully obstruct any officer or servant of the Board in the execution of his or her duty or wilfully disturb, interrupt or annoy any other person in the proper use of the library.